odino/nikki/README.md

 To open specific project, simply specify it in the URL, for example `http://localhost:9123/home/odino/my-project`.

+You can check whether nikki is runnin with a `nikki --status`;
+if you want to stop nikki simply run `nikki --stop`.

 If you wish to start nikki on another port, simply specify it once you start the IDE: